Gatling Executor

 Include Scenario Blocks

-include-scenario block allows you to include scenario into another one.
-You can use it to split your test plan into a few of independent scenarios that can be reused.
-In addition, include-scenario can refer another scenario which contains include-scenario to any level of depth
+The include-scenario block makes it possible to include one scenario in another one.
+You can use it to split your test plan into several independent scenarios that can be reused.
+In addition, an include-scenario can refer to another scenario which contains include-scenario on any level of depth.

 Example: